 Waiting an hour is also conducive to avoiding restroom issues when running.
 Coffee is a diuretic, meaning it speeds up your digestive system and increases your urinary output.

-So, to utilize maximum energy levels and avoid troubles when running, drink coffee about an hour before you plan to go out for a run.
+So, to utilize maximum energy levels and avoid trouble when running, drink coffee about an hour before you plan to go out for a run.
 You’ll feel great!

 Should you limit the amount of coffee you drink before you exercise?